Home » Posts tagged 'feminist short stories'

 P.P.S.
 If you enjoy fresh, original writing, please friend me on Facebook or sign up for e-mail updates (top right – see the “click here” blue button).
 Check out the range of writing on this site via the sitemap and guide.

-The following is an excerpt from the first of the “Hotel Stories” series, The Two Rooms.
+The following is an excerpt from the second of the “Hotel Stories” series, The Two Rooms.
 The Hotel Stories series takes a wry look at the sex, humour and power plays beneath the surface of modern hotel life.
 The series has been described by one reviewer as “Wonderful, feminist and dark.
 Not three words that often go together.”

 * * *